discretize/discretize-guides/builds/guardian/celestial-firebrand/index.md

 </Grid>
 <Card title="Common Gear Adjustments">

 As you will have seen from the equipment, Celestial/Seraph Firebrand has many variations you can use to adapt to your needs.
 Here is a brief overview of the common Attribute types, Runes, Sigils, and Consumables that are used when gearing Celestial and Seraph variants.
-As mentioned above you can use our [gear optimizer](https://optimizer.discretize.eu/) to help calculate what gear will be best, but in general, remember you want to aim for 100% <Condition name="Burning"/> duration and at least 69% <Boon name="Quickness"/> duration to allow you to play <Trait name="Legendary Lore"/> in Fractals (although the higher you can get your <Attribute name="Concentration"/> the easier time you will have to maintain boons)!
+As mentioned above you can use our [gear optimizer](https://optimizer.discretize.eu/) to help calculate what gear will be best, but in general, remember you want to aim for 100% <Condition name="Burning"/> duration and enough <Attribute name="Boon Duration"/> duration to maintain <Boon name="Quickness"/> (although the higher you can get your <Attribute name="Concentration"/> and <Attribute name="Boon Duration"/>, the easier time you will have maintaining boons)!

 <Grid> <GridItem>